codingjin/kernelenv/README.md

 ### 5.Compile the Kernel
-From the source directory set the environment variables.
+From the kernelenv directory set the environment variables.
 source scripts/setvars.sh
 $BASE/scripts/compile_kernel.sh